ramkirant/java8/README.md

 ### What is a method reference
 Method reference is a way, using which, in Java 8, we convert a method into an expression.
 Using method references, we can pass a method as an argument to a function.

+### Streams
+Operations that can be performed on streams can be categorized into two categories
+#### Intermediate operations
+Intermediate operations are the operations that are performed on a stream and they return a stream.
+Operations including filter, map, sorted, distinct fall into the Intermediate operations category.
+Intermediate operations return a stream.

+#### Terminal operations
+Terminal operations are the last operations that we perform on a stream.
+Terminal operations do not return a stream but they return a specific type.
+Operations including forEach, collect, reduce fall into the Terminal operations category.

 ### Convert a list to a stream
 ```java
 Stream<Integer> integerStream = numbers.stream();